Green procurement/Initiatives related to regulations for chemical substances contained in products

 We have created a database from the environmental information we received from our suppliers, and are utilizing it to promote eco-friendly product manufacturing, along with the implementation of product environmental assessments.

-The Principles of the Green Procurement
+The Basic Principles of Green Procurement

 Component Registration in Green Procurement

-Regarding component registration, we are conducting environmental research of the procured components, with the cooperation of our suppliers.
+Regarding component registration, we are conducting environmental studies of the procured components, with the cooperation of our suppliers.
 We investigate the components to find out if they contain chemical substances that can burden the environment, and promote green procurement initiatives to reduce environmental impact.

 Banned and Restricted Substances